House Suites

 Building Permit

-A Building Permit is required to review the safety components of constructing a secondary suite, ensuring it is constructed correctly and is safe for you to use.
+A Building Permit is required to review the safety components of constructing a house suite, ensuring it is constructed correctly and is safe for you to use.

 How long does it take to process?